+FW 1.1 Approved units must:

+- a) have a nutrition plan - b) review the nutrition plan at least twice yearly. - FW 1.2 LEGAL Cattle must be fed a wholesome diet which: - a) is appropriate to their species - b) is fed to them in sufficient quantity to maintain them in good health - c) satisfies their nutritional needs.

+Care should be taken to avoid the over-supplementation of minerals, particularly copper, to a level which may be toxic.
+Care should also be taken to avoid mineral deficiencies (see standard FW 1.13).
+Industry agreed standards state cattle should not be provided with diets that have a copper content exceeding 20 mg/kg DM.

+FW 1.3 LEGAL Cattle must have access to food each day, except when required by the attending veterinary surgeon.

+FW 1.4 REVISED For manufactured feed given to all cattle, whether purchased or home-produced, there must be a written record of:

+- a) the constituents, and

+- b) the nutritional value.

+- FW 1.4.1 NEW The information required under standard FW 1.4 must be used in the development of the nutrition plan (standard FW 1.1).

+(i) NEW The nutritional value of the food is the amount (%) of protein, dry matter, ash etc that the food contains, as well as the energy values.
+The constituents are the ingredients used to make up the feed.

+It is recommended producers use forage analysis in the development of their nutrition plan.
+Forage analysis is readily available and may be offered free to some producers purchasing manufactured feeds or through their nutritionist.
+We recommend using companies signed up to the Forage Analytical Assurance Group.

+Where producers have had problems with underweight or overweight cattle, it is expected that forage analysis is carried out and informs the development of their nutrition plan.

-- FW 1.1 Approved units must: - a) have a nutrition plan - b) review the nutrition plan at least twice yearly. - FW 1.2 LEGAL Cattle must be fed a wholesome diet which: - a) is appropriate to their species - b) is fed to them in sufficient quantity to maintain them in good health - c) satisfies their nutritional needs. - FW 1.3 LEGAL Cattle must have access to food each day, except when required by the attending veterinary surgeon. - FW 1.4 Producers must have a written record of the constituents, and their inclusion rate, of compound and home mixed feeds. - FW 1.5 No feedstuffs containing mammalian or avian derived protein are permitted, with the exception of milk and milk products. - FW 1.6 Cattle must be fed so that their body condition is likely to sustain full health and normal reproductive capacity over their maximum foreseeable life span. - FW 1.7 Efforts must be made to avoid sudden changes in the type and quantity of food. - FW 1.8 Cattle must be provided with fibre to allow them to ruminate, which must be of such quality and length as to help avoid acidosis. - FW 1.9 Cattle must have no necessity to compete for food. - FW 1.10 NEW Fresh food must be kept within reach of cattle at all times.
+- FW 1.5 LEGAL No feedstuffs containing mammalian or avian derived protein are permitted, with the exception of milk and milk products. - FW 1.6 Cattle must be fed so that their body condition is likely to sustain full health and normal reproductive capacity over their maximum foreseeable life span.

+- FW 1.7 Efforts must be made to avoid sudden changes in the type and quantity of food. - FW 1.8 Cattle must be provided with fibre to allow them to ruminate, which must be of such quality and length as to help avoid acidosis. - FW 1.9 Cattle must have no necessity to compete for food. - FW 1.10 Fresh food must be kept within reach of cattle at all times.